"Offended by the mistakes which nature has so often given to the female sense, Pygmalion has spent lonely days without company.

 Squealing tyres, aggressive honking and a minor heart attack on my part.

 I almost ended up in hospital again.
-But this time as a patient in the emergency room, mind you.
+But this time as a patient in the emergency room, of course.

-But he blinded me so badly with his headlights that I could barely keep my eyes open.
-But no matter, I could still see his stupid face.
+But the driver's headlights blind me so badly that I can barely keep my eyes open.

-Suddenly I hear him playing with the accelerator.
+Suddenly I hear the driver playing with the accelerator.

 "What's that?"
-I growl, but it is drowned out by the deafening noise of his engine.
+I growl, but my voice is drowned out by the deafening noise of the engine.

 I take off my shoes and try to calm down.

 All the way home I kept thinking about that inconsiderate driver.
-But then I remembered that there is still a chance of seeing him again.
+But then I remembered that there was still a chance I might see this driver again.

-The strange emblem on his car will eventually give him away, willy-nilly.
+The strange emblem on the car will eventually give the driver away, willy-nilly.

 "Well, Athena?"

-"I'll put something out for you in a minute, I promise," I wink at her.
+"I'll have something for you in a minute, I promise," I wink at her.

 "Here you go," I pour the milk into her plate and stroke her a little before disappearing into my bedroom.